-New Yorkers are always on the move—both when it comes to their day-to-day tasks and when it comes to their home.
+New Yorkers are always on the moving in NYC —both when it comes to their day-to-day tasks and when it comes to their home.
 Rent and purchase prices are often on the rise, forcing many to relocate often.
 Sometimes, it’s big moves such as heading from the concrete jungle of the city to the quiet of the suburbs and sometimes it’s within the same borough or to a different one.
 No matter the distance, a move always marks a new chapter in a person’s life and it’s nice to mark that with a gift to help celebrate a fresh beginning.
 There are many options and gifts for the newly relocated, which means that gifts don’t have to be elaborate or pricey.
 If you’re looking for ideas, here are some that tend to go over well with most people:

 Tea towels, aprons, and dinner napkins are especially great choices for those who moved to a small space because these items tend to take up little real estate inside the home.
 Linens can easily be folded up and put in a drawer when not in use.
 Furthermore, most people like to refresh or replace these items every once in a while.
 So, even if they already own kitchen linens, it’s almost a guarantee the items will come in handy in the near future.